perebaj/jjhandbook/work/birdie.md

     - failure_alert_number_of_dead_letter_messages
 - Elastic query history
 - Dont treat exceptions in a generic way can cause disruption in code
+- Instrumentatate elastic/opensearch client to get performance evaluation for all queries
+- Getting ID token by impersonating a svc-account for local environment

+---

+## TODO

+- Structured Logs
+- Custom Metrics - Stackdriver Adapter
+- Uptime check for public APIS
+---

+> 🕶 Pubsub emulator for local environment
+>
+> Have a local environment that it's trustworthy to your cloud environment is pure fuck*ing gold.
+Please spend more time doind that

 > 👍 Push -> Pull